galCohen88/arduino/README.md

 **Servo motor**

 I'm using HD-3001HB servo which is a standard servo.
-In cases used with WIFI shield I added 4XAA batteries as external power source.
+In case that the servo is the only extra component connected to the arduino, power supply from the board itself will be ok.
+In other cases such as having the WIFI shield connected, I added 4XAA batteries as external power source.
-In other cases - current from the arduino board will be enough.

 ## What is in the repo?
 Neat and lean examples of usage for using the arduino board by itself, and examples using the WIFI shield with it.